-Aside from the oversized items such as cameras, lenses and a tripod, there will always be a considerable number of smaller camera accessories in everyone’s photo kit.
-This includes everything from remote cables, filters, batteries and memory cards to cleaning kits, card readers and charging cables.
+Aside from the oversized items such as cameras, lenses, and a tripod, there will always be many smaller camera accessories in everyone’s photo kit.
+This includes everything from remote cables, filters, batteries, and memory cards to cleaning kits, card readers, and charging cables.
 Unless you enjoy being frustrated, all these things should be well organized in a camera accessory bag or pouch.

 Table of Contents

 Shimoda Accessory Pouch – Best For Camera Batteries

 The Shimoda Accessory Pouch makes the perfect camera battery case.
 Inside the main compartment is a zippered pocket made from stretchy elasticated nylon.
 This means the pocket can hold much more than it initially appears, making it perfect for battery organization.
 When my batteries are fully charged, they go in the main compartment, but as they get used up, I put the dead ones in the zippered compartment, so there is never any confusion about what needs to go on the charger when I get home.
 Read my review for more details.

 Shimoda Designs has offered Shutter Muse readers a 10% discount on anything purchased through their online stores.
 US, UK, French, or German residents should use the discount code ShutterMuse10 after clicking here to access the store.
 Australian readers should use the same code on the local Shimoda distributor’s site, Maxxum, instead.